 Education Support Professionals

 The National Education Association advocates for minimum salaries of $28,000 for Educational Support Professionals (ESP).
 Educational Support Professionals include custodial, security, food services, health services, clerical, technical, transportation, paraeducational, and skilled trades.
 The national average salary for ESP’s is $30,819.
 In Knox County Schools, the starting hourly rate for custodians and food service employees is $8/hr.
 Salaries for school secretaries start at $18,000 and educational assistants start at $16,395.
 These rates are significantly below the national average of $30,000 and well below even the NEA’s target starting salary of $28,000.
 ESP’s keep schools running “and keep students safe and healthy.
 As committed and caring members of a school community, they impact the lives of students every day (5).”
 Many ESP’s are woefully underpaid and have to work multiple jobs just to support themselves and their families.
-As your House Representative, I will work to raise the minimum salary of Education Support Professionals in Knox County Schools to $28,000 so that these professionals can earn a living wage along with their colleagues and peers.
+As your House Representative, I will work to raise the minimum salary of Education Support Professionals in Tennessee to $28,000 so that these professionals can earn a living wage along with their colleagues and peers.

 Higher Education Faculty

 We have seen higher education tuition prices rise significantly over the years.
 However, while tuition prices have been increasing, faculty salaries have been decreasing over the years.
 Tenured faculty on average make $10,563 per class while non-tenured, contingent faculty make $2,836 per class (5).
 Contingent faculty (part-time, full-time temporary, non-tenured) “teach the lion’s share of courses, are paid significantly less than tenured faculty, and they have few rights and benefits (5).”
 As your House Representative, I will work with our wonderful colleges and universities to ensure that all contingent faculty members are receiving a living wage.